 Sally Park, Head of People at Krispy Kreme, knew there had to be a better way to connect her employees to company updates and to its core values.
 Her goal was not just to increase the adoption of company communications, but to make the culture of recognition stronger and reinforce company values.

 To achieve her goal Sally realized she needed to create a centralized place to showcase employee discounts, recognition and reward, company systems, on-boarding and employee communications that employees wanted to visit and was easy for them to access.

 To help, Sally turned to Reward Gateway to take advantage of its centralized employee engagement platform, as well as the reward and recognition, communications, shopping discounts, and consulting services.

 Krispy Kreme uses the platform to keep employees at the center of the company, featuring peer-to-peer public recognition (including eCards), timely updates from Krispy Kreme's CEO, Andrew McGuigan, regular updates on people and company news and access to hundreds of discounts from well-known retailers that keep employees coming back to the hub on a continual basis.
 Krispy Kreme named the hub “The KK Mixer” and completely customized it to reflect its brand, make it compelling for users, and deliver the same high caliber experience as they do for customers.

 The Krispy Kreme team now has visibility into how and when their employee communications are being read, and the ability to learn from their employees through direct feedback and data.
-Within the first seven months of deployment 73% of Krispy Kreme employees are registered on The KK Mixer, and now that number has risen to 79%.
+Within the first seven months of deployment 73% of Krispy Kreme employees were registered on The KK Mixer, and now that number has risen to 79%.